imor/mini-lsm/mini-lsm-book/src/01-block.md

 ---------------------------------------------------------------------
 ```

-When user adds a key-value pair to a block (which is an entry), we will need to serialize it into the following format:
+When a user adds a key-value pair to a block (which is an entry), we need to serialize it into the following format:

 ```
 -----------------------------------------------------------------------